 2) Banjolele

-One of the most popular hybrids is Luna Banjolele.
-It is half ukulele and half Banjo.
-The banjolele was first seen back in 1917 but became popular by the 1920s to ‘30s.
-Basically, the tuning, scale length, and playing style are adopted from ukulele, but the construction, as well as the unique sound, was taken from a banjo instrument.
-Just like with resonator, it has evolved into this hybrid due to the need of musicians back then to be able to play with ease similar to uke but with the loud sound of a banjo.
+One of the most popular hybrids is the Luna Banjolele.
+It’s half ukulele and half banjo.
+First seen in 1917, it gained popularity in the 1920s to ’30s.
+The tuning, scale length, and playing style come from the ukulele, while the construction and unique sound are from the banjo.
+Like the resonator, it evolved to meet musicians’ needs for easy playability of a uke with the loud sound of a banjo.

 FAQ on Concert Ukulele